jg223fp/Thermal_sensor_drone/doc/hardware.md

 ## Cheerson CX-20 drone
 The drone we have used for this project is a Cheerson CX-20.
 It's quite a big drone but still affordable.
 We needed a drone with some lift capacity so that we could mount our device underneath.
 There is no data on how much it can carry but there are videos on Youtube where it flies with weights of 1.5kg.
 We aimed to make our device lightweight but still resistant to some liquid.
-The drone also suited us perfectly because of the pin connections underneath.
+The drone has pin connections underneath which suited our project.
 It has both regulated 5V and also 12V straight from the battery.
 We used these to power our device and also to monitor the drones battery level.
-It also had a GoPro camera mount that we could use to attach the device.
+It also has a GoPro camera mount that we used to attach the device.

 ![Drone](/img/drone.jpg "Drone")
 ![Pins](/img/pins.jpg "Drone pins")